Breast Augmentation With Implants

 There is no way to predict your body’s reaction after breast enlargement, and no test to determine if you will develop capsular contracture.
 Placing the implant under the muscle, in some cases, can reduce the incidence of this condition.
 If a patient does develop capsular contracture, surgical intervention may be required.

-While there is no evidence that breast implants cause breast cancer, it is recommended that the patient has a preoperative mammogram as a baseline.
-After that, when having a mammogram be sure to go to a radiology center where the radiologist is experienced in the (Eklund) special technique required for an accurate x-ray of a patient with breast implants.
-It is emphasized that regular breast examination and mammograms are the best way to detect early cancers.
+While there is no evidence that breast implants cause breast cancer, we recommend that the patient has a preoperative mammogram as a baseline.
+After that, when having a mammogram be sure to go to a radiology center where the radiologist is experienced in the (Eklund) unique technique required for an accurate x-ray of a patient with breast implants.
+It is emphasized that regular breast exams and mammograms are the best way to detect early cancers.

 Breast Augmentation Board Certified Doctors